Male Infertility Treatment

 This condition occurs when one or both testicles fail to move from the abdomen into the scrotum during fetal development.
 This can lead to testicular atrophy and reduced sperm production.

 Infertility may result from disorders of the testicles themselves, or an irregularity affecting the hypothalamus or pituitary gland in the brain that produces the hormones that control the testicles.

-In Klinefelter's syndrome, a genetic disorder, a man has two X and one Y chromosomes, instead of one X and one Y. This causes the testicles to develop unusually, resulting in low or absent sperm production and possible low testosterone.
+Chromosomal abnormalities like Klinefelter's syndrome is a genetic defect that occurs when a man has two X chromosomes and one Y chromosome instead of one X and one Y. This causes unusual development of the testicles, resulting in low or absent sperm production and possible low testosterone.

-Some infections can temporarily affect sperm motility; repeated bouts of sexually transmitted diseases such as chlamydia and gonorrhea, in particular, are associated with male infertility.
-These infections can lead to scarring and block the movement of sperm.
-A case of mumps after puberty could cause the testicles to become inflamed, which can impair sperm production.
-In addition, inflammation of the urethra, prostate or epididymis can affect sperm function.
+Sperm motility can be temporarily affected by certain infections.
+Repeated attacks of sexually transmitted diseases (STDs), such as chlamydia and gonorrhea, are most often associated with male infertility.
+These infections can cause scarring and block sperm passage.
+An occurrence of mumps after puberty may cause inflammation of the testicles and can impair sperm production.
+Inflammation of the prostate, urethra or epididymis also may alter sperm function.

 Our consultant Urologist and Andrologist will usually conduct special testing of the testicles, prostate and seminal vesicles to determine if there is any correctable cause of infertility.

 In many cases, and despite several investigations no cause will be found.
 In these cases Testicular exploration and sperm extraction (TESE) or aspiration is required to obtain sperms that can be used for in vitro-fertilisation (IVF) or intracytoplasmic sperm injection (ICSI).

 In Collaboration with Orchid Fertility and Andrology services center in Dubai Healthcare City.
 A Northwestern medicine associated facility.